Cave-8/Cave-8/README.md

 # Hello, I'm Andrea! 👋

 🦊 This profile is a collection of my projects!<br>
-💻 I'm interested in cybersecurity, language and grammar analysis and algorithms and data structures (but also in web development).<br>
+💻 I'm interested in cybersecurity, AI/ML, language and grammar analysis and algorithms and data structures.<br>
 📚 My favourite languages are C, Rust, Haskell and Python but I like to experiment in many languages.

 <p align=center>